Midlothian 69 Good

 What's it like Living in Midlothian?

-Located in the state of Texas, Midlothian is a mid-sized city with a population of 31,533 residents.
-At 84%, the majority of the Midlothian population is White; this is followed by 7% Black and 1% Asian.
+Midlothian, Texas is a medium-sized city with a population of 32,750 residents.
+The majority of Midlothian residents report their race to be White; this is followed by Black and Asian.
 An important consideration when living in Midlothian is the longer-than-average commute times.
 If you seek a short work commute, this area may not be the best choice for you.
 The one-way commute time here typically takes 31 minutes, far surpassing the national average of 26 minutes.

-Are you trying to decide if living in Midlothian is the right fit for your lifestyle?
-To ensure a good experience before relocating to any new city in Texas, you will probably want to make sure that you check all of the most important boxes.
+Are you trying to figure out if living in Midlothian is the right fit for your lifestyle?
+To ensure a great experience before moving to any new city in Texas, you will probably want to make sure that you check all of the most important boxes.
 Several key factors deserve attention.
 For one, safety is paramount, ensuring that your new area is low in crime is key.
 Proximity to workplaces or schools minimizes commute times and fosters convenience.
 Access to essential amenities like parks, grocery stores, food, fitness, shops and healthcare facilities enhances daily life.
 Efficient public transportation options provide mobility and connectivity.
 The sense of community creates a welcoming and supportive environment.
 Lastly, the overall atmosphere, encompassing the vibe, aesthetics, and lifestyle offerings, contributes to a fulfilling living experience.
 Considering these elements helps identify the ideal neighborhood for your needs and preferences.
-To help you find the best places to live in and around Midlothian, AreaVibes has created a livability score using key metrics like amenities, education, employment and more.
+Finding the best places to live in Midlothian and nearby areas is a much easier task when you can rely on information and data from the livability score, which includes amenities, crime, education, employment and other important metrics.

-The livability score in Midlothian is 70/100 and the city is ranked in the 78th percentile of all cities across America.
-There are nine total categories that generate the livability score.
-Midlothian ranks well for crime (A+), cost of living (A-) and employment (A+) There are some categories that Midlothian does not rank well for, including: amenities (F).
-It might be worth taking a closer look to figure out why.
+With a livability score of 70/100, Midlothian is ranked #6,899 in the United States and #327 in Texas.
+If we dig a little deeper into each category within the livability score, we see that Midlothian has higher than average rankings for the following: crime (A+), cost of living (B+) and education (B-).
+There are some categories that Midlothian ranks poorly for, including: amenities (F).
+It might be worth taking a closer look to find out why.

 Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
 Having said that, perhaps the most important metric to consider when contemplating a move to Midlothian is real estate affordability.
-The median home price for Midlothian homes is $254,100, which is 78.1% higher than the Texas average.
-If we take a closer look at the affordability of homes in Midlothian, we’ll see that the home price to income ratio is 2.7, which is 3.8% higher than the Texas average.
+The median home price for Midlothian homes is $464,681, which is 81% higher than the Texas average.
+If we take a closer look at the affordability of homes in Midlothian, we’ll see that the home price to income ratio is 3.2, which is 0% lower than the Texas average.

 Best Places to Live in and Around Midlothian